hyZenith/Sehsaa/README.md

-# Next SaaS HTML Template
+# SEHSAA Solutions - Enterprise HTML Template

 A comprehensive, modern HTML template collection for SaaS businesses, startups, and web applications.
 This project provides 1800+ beautifully designed pages across 50+ industry-specific themes, each with complete inner pages including authentication, pricing, blog, contact, and more.